Life Skills Educator / Job Coach

 Please see details about this job opening below.
 To apply, click here for the job application.

-CEO is seeking a Life Skills Educator/Job Coach (LSE/JC) for our office in Buffalo.
-The LSE/JC will be responsible for leading large group sessions for our program participants -- formerly incarcerated individuals -- that prepare them for success in temporary and permanent employment and ensuring participants stay focused and motivated while working on transitional job sites and in their efforts to obtain permanent employment.
+CEO is seeking a Life Skills Educator/Job Coach (LSE/JC) for our newest office in Fresno, CA. The LSE/JC will be responsible for leading large group sessions for our program participants -- formerly incarcerated individuals -- that prepare them for success in temporary and permanent employment and ensuring participants stay focused and motivated while working on transitional job sites and in their efforts to obtain permanent employment.

 Who We Are

 The Center for Employment Opportunities (CEO) provides employment services to people with recent criminal convictions.
 Across the United States, over 6,000 people participate in CEO each year, transitioning to employment that supports themselves, their families, and their communities.

 What began as a demonstration project of the Vera Institute of Justice in the 1970s to address employment barriers facing the formerly incarcerated following release in New York City has grown into the leading reentry employment organization in the country, where over 25,000 formerly incarcerated individuals have secured full-time employment since 1996.
 Since 2009, CEO has gained support to expand its programs through government, nonprofit, and private organizations including the California Wellness Foundation, Arrowhead United Way, the Well Fargo Foundation, and the James Irvine Foundation.
 In 2016, CEO embarked on a 5-year strategic plan to grow to serve 9,000 participants annually.

 - You are deeply dedicated to social justice and perhaps are already working in the re-entry space